Where to live at university: The complete guide

 - Whether you opt for catered or self-catered accommodation.

-Because of this, it's difficult to say how much university halls cost – although our accommodation survey suggests the average is £145 a week.
+Because of this, it's difficult to say how much university halls cost – although our National Student Accommodation Survey suggests the average is £147 a week.
 But if you choose an en suite room in self-catered halls on campus, expect to be paying a whole lot more than if you went for the opposite.

 Most universities will guarantee a place in university halls to all first-year students, as long as you both apply for the course and accommodation by the deadlines (but this isn't the case everywhere, so check with your own individual uni).